Cohunu Koala Park

-Lucille Sorbello & Nardino Sorbello established Cohunu Wildlife Sanctuary beginning in 1972 at 322 Mills Road East, Martin on approximately 40 acres surrounded by natural bushland in the Darling escarpment near Gosnells and was opened to visitors in mid 1975.
+Lucille Sorbello and Nardino Sorbello established Cohunu Wildlife Sanctuary beginning in 1972 at 322 Mills Road East, Martin on approximately 40 acres surrounded by natural bushland in the Darling escarpment near Gosnells and was opened to visitors in mid-1975.
 The park's koala colony was established in 1982 with the arrival of four koalas from South Australia, and the facility was renamed Cohunu Koala Park in September 1991.
 In 2009, the park was moved to its current location at 103 Nettleton Road, Byford.

 Its koala colony now has over 25 koalas from both the northern koala (phascolarctos cinereus adustus) and the southern koala (phascolarctos cinereus victor) populations.